Our Oak Ridge veterinary hospital is devoted to your pet’s wellbeing.

 Dr. James Monroe Davis, a 1943 graduate of the Alabama Polytechnic Institute, was one of the earliest veterinarians in Oak Ridge.
 The first ORVH was located at the west end of Emory Valley Road.

 Dr. Leon K. Robinson (Dr. Robbie), a 1945 graduate of Alabama Polytechnic Institute, and Dr. Warren Roberts (fellow graduate) became partners of ORVH in 1951.
 Dr. Roberts first began practicing in Knoxville, TN, and Dr. Robbie in Oak Ridge.
 During their partnership, both doctors practiced large and small animal medicine.
-Dr. Roberts later sold his share of the partnership and Dr. Robbie was the sole owner and practitioner.
-Before starting his own veterinary practice in Karns, TN,
+Dr. Roberts later sold his share of the partnership before starting his own veterinary practice in Karns, TN.
+Dr. Robbie was then the sole owner and practitioner.

 Dr. William Butler worked part-time with Dr. Robbie.